thaider/Skrifo/README.md

 Please check out the [LICENSE file](https://github.com/thaider/Skrifo/blob/master/LICENSE) for details.

-If you reuse significant parts of Skriptenforum's design—which you're encouraged to do—it would be appreciated if you acknowledge it's creator, Tim Jahn (http://www.timjahn.at).
+If you reuse significant parts of Skriptenforum's design—which you're encouraged to do—it would be appreciated to acknowledge the designer, Tim Jahn (http://www.timjahn.at).